 Salaries and employee benefits increased \$166 million or 7.3% in 2022 as a result of annual merit and other pay increases to address inflation and tight labor markets as well as higher staffing levels at certain System institutions.
-The System employed 16,921 full-time equivalents at December 31, 2022, a 2.3% increase, as compared with 16,539 full-time equivalents at December 31, 2021.
+The System employed 16,921 full-time equivalent employees at December 31, 2022, a 2.3% increase, as compared with 16,539 full-time equivalent employees at December 31, 2021.